wa0x6e/CakePHP-Memcached-Engine/readme.md

 Memcached need to be compiled with SASL support, else it'll throw a `CacheException`.

-### serializer
+### serialize

 *Default: `php`*
-The engine used to serialized the data.
+The engine used to serialize the data.

 Available serializer supported by memcached: